krzysk1/ms893/README.md

 This is free add-on for AeroflyFS4 developed by Krzysztof Kaniewski, 2019, 2022 3D model by Patrice Poly "WooT" (3D, FDM).
 Thanks to him.

- Some features may not work as intended and this aircraft could crash your aeroflyFS.
+ Some features may not work as intended and this aircraft could crash your Aerofly FS4.
  Use it at your own risk!

-Installation
+# Installation

 1. Unzip file and move the folder "ms893" to C:\Users\~\Documents\Aerofly FS4\aircraft.

+# Uninstall

+1. Delete the folder "ms893".

+# Resources

 All resources are available here: https://github.com/FGMEMBERS/rallye-MS893